-Hell’s Hollow Falls is the largest waterfall in McConnell’s Mill State Park in terms of water volume and offers a serene, isolated experience with only a half-mile hike along Hell’s Run through the park’s Slippery Rock Gorge Natural Area.
+Hell’s Hollow Falls is the largest waterfall in McConnell’s Mill State Park in terms of water volume and offers a serene, isolated experience with only a 1.2 mile hike along Hell’s Run through the park’s Slippery Rock Gorge Natural Area.
 Once you reach the falls, you’ll be treated to the falls decked out in their winter splendor and a 19th century lime kiln to explore.

 2. Ohiopyle State Park

 Ohiopyle State Park offers the perfect getaway for a cold winter day.
 View the icy Ohiopyle Falls from the warmth and comfort of the Visitor Center or take a 100-yard hike on the Great Gorge Trail to the 30-foot tall Cucumber Falls, one of the most photographed waterfalls in PA — to see it in all its glory.
 For the more fearless, the park offers several equally stunning waterfalls at more remote locales where you might be the only one around.

 3. Bear Creek Nature Preserve